christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Specifically, for the asymmetric patterns in layer 22 head 4, the highest Q attention (blue spike) is at the beginning of the sequence, around `basket` in the first mention of the basket, maybe suggesting the model is strongly querying the initial state of where the cat was placed (might be an artifact given its almost everywhere).
 The V attention (green) show strong contributions around `basket` early in the sequence, completely dominating the V attention of `box`, and several medium-height spikes around key events in the story (like when the cat is moved).

 The pattern shows the model is attending strongly to both the initial state (`cat on basket`) and the intermediate state (`cat moved to box`).
 The high query attention to the initial `basket` placement suggests the model understands this is relevant to John's belief state, and even captures `John` in the initial state with high attention activations relative to `Mark`.
-The value contributions from both `basket` and `box` mentions show the model is tracking both possible locations of the cat.
-It's tracking both the real state (`cat on box`) and John's believed state (`cat on basket`).
+The value contributions from both `basket` and `box` mentions show the model is tracking both possible locations of the cat; the real state (`cat on box`) and John's believed state (`cat on basket`), with the highest value contributions emphasizing tokens important to resolving the false belief.

 The strong attention to the initial state makes sense since that's what John last saw before leaving.
 The model also appears to be using this head to integrate information about object locations and character knowledge states.
 This head is likely key in some belief state emphasis context, and likely follows a collection of heads that build up to this attending to John's false belief.